Clan MacTavish: MacTavish at Dunardry In 893 AD (300+ Years before the Campbells)

+Dunardry - "Fort of the High King"

 The chief line of MacTavishes is styled "MacTavish of Dunardry" (the Gaelic Dùn Àrd-Rìgh means "fort of the High King").
 The meaning of Dunardry is displayed on the Forestry Commission Map of Dunardry.
 It is unknown who built the castle of Dunardry, or even when it was built.
 The castle is marked on a 1634 Timothy Pont map, the location being Knapdale, Argyll.
 It was renovated in 1704 by Duncan MacTavish, and according to the 19th-century historian G.D.
 Mathews, it was owned by the MacTavishes.
 Today little of it exists, as it was torn down to make way for the Crinan Canal venture, which also changed the size, shape, and water level of Loch a' Bharain.
 The West of Scotland Archaeology report on Dunardry, mentions that the site is either medieval or post-medieval, which makes Dunardry an ancient site.

 Battle of Flodden

 The Battle of Flodden, Flodden Field, or occasionally Branxton (Brainston Moor) was a military combat in the War of the League of Cambrai between the Kingdom of England and the Kingdom of Scotland, resulting in an English victory.
 This was the bloodiest and most costly battle (in the number of lives lost) ever fought by Scotland.
-It is said that every Noble family in Scotland suffered a loss, with estimates of death ranging from 4000 to 17,000 (17,000 is likely an exaggerated number).
-The Battle claimed the lives of, Duncan, 6th Chief of MacTavish, Ean (Ewin or John), the 7th Chief of Clan MacTavish (the heir), Duncan's brother, Allan, and other MacTavishes, and Campbells, including the 2nd Earl of Argyll.
+It is said that every noble family in Scotland suffered a loss, with estimates of deaths ranging from 4000 to 17,000 (17,000 is likely an exaggerated number).
+The battle claimed the lives of Duncan, 6th Chief of MacTavish; Ean (Ewin or John), the 7th Chief of Clan MacTavish (the heir); Duncan's brother, Allan; and other MacTavishes and Campbells, including the 2nd Earl of Argyll.